INL/BlackLab/doc/technical/design/plan-relations.md

     relationtype\u0001attr1\u0002value1\u0001attr2\u0002value2\u0001...

-The relationtype always ends with `\u0001`.
+The relationtype always ends with `\u0001` (such a closing character is useful to avoid unwanted prefix matches when using regexes).
 For spans, the relation type is `_tag\u0002tagname\u0001`, where `tagname` is the name of the tag, e.g. `s`.

 Attributes are sorted alphabetically by name.
 Each attribute name is followed by `\u0002`, then the value, and finally `\u0001`.

 ### Payload

-The payload uses Lucene's `VInt` (an implementation of [variable-length quantity (VLQ)](https://en.wikipedia.org/wiki/Variable-length_quantity)).
-We store a relative position for the other end to save space.
+The payload uses Lucene's `VInt` (for non-negative numbers) and `ZInt` (an implementation of [variable-length quantity (VLQ)](https://en.wikipedia.org/wiki/Variable-length_quantity)).
+We store a relative position for the other end to save space, but we don't need `ZInt` right now because we always index relations at the first position in the document, so the relative position is always non-negative.

-Because `VInt` doesn't deal well with negative numbers, we use Zigzag encoding to encode the relative position number.
-See [here](https://en.wikipedia.org/wiki/Variable-length_quantity#Zigzag_encoding).
-We call these `ZVInt` below.

 The payload for a relation consists of the following fields:

-* `targetStart: ZVInt`: relative position of the (start of the) target.
+* `relOtherStart: VInt`: relative position of the (start of the) other end.
+This is always non-negative if we index relations at the first position in the document.
+Default: `1`.
-* `flags: byte`: must be 0.
-Currently unused, but included for future compatibility.
+* `flags: byte`: if `0x01` is set, the relation was indexed at the target, otherwise at the source.
+If `0x02` is set, the relation only has a target (root relation).
+The other bits are reserved for future use and must not be set.
+Default: `0`.
-* `sourceLength: VInt`: length of the source end of this relation.
+* `thisLength: VInt`: length of this end of the relation.
 For a word group, this would be greater than one.
+Default: `1`
-* `targetLength: VInt`: length of the other end of this relation.
+* `otherLength: VInt`: length of the other end of the relation.
 For a word group, this would be greater than one.

-One or both length values may be ommitted from the end if they equal 1 (you obviously _cannot_ include `targetLength` but omit `sourceLength`).
-If both length values are ommited, the `flags` value may also be omitted.
+Default: `1`

+Fields may be ommitted from the end if they have the default value.
+Therefore, an empty payload means `{ relOtherStart: 1, flags: 0, thisLength: 1, otherLength: 1 }`.

 In the future, we likely want to include unique relation ids (for some relations), for example to look up hierarchy information about inline tags.
-The `flags` byte is included as a way to maintain upward binary compatiblity with such future additions.
+The unused bits in the `flags` byte could be used as a way to maintain backward binary compatibility with such future additions.

-For an inline tag such as `<s/>`, the payload just consists of the `targetStart` value.
+### Calculate Lucene span from relation term

-A relation has a source and target (which may be word groups or single words) as well as a span.
-The span runs between source and target.
-In Lucene, the end of the span always points to the first token not in the span, so 1 is added to the last position to get the span.
-So the Lucene span for a relation becomes:
+When found using BlackLab, a relation has a source and target (which may be word groups or single words) as well as a "regular" span.

-    [min(source.start, target.start), max(source.end, target.end) + 1)
+The span normally runs between source and target, but operations combining relations may enlarge the span so this no longer holds.

+To calculate the Lucene span from a matched relation term's payload, first a few helper values:

+    thisStart = position the relation was indexed at thisEnd = thisStart + thisLength
+    otherStart = thisStart + relOtherStart
+    otherEnd = otherStart + otherLength

+So the Lucene span for a relation is:

+    [thisStart, otherEnd)

+or maybe even

+    [thisStart, max(thisEnd, otherEnd) )

+although it seems unlikely that we want the source and target to overlap.

+(note that Lucene spans are half-open, i.e. the end position is not included in the span)